 A popular fic series for Glee known as The Donutverse includes the "real" Adam Lambert as a character.
 Imagine the confusion when Lambert starts playing a character on the show...

 Mostly averted in the Emergency! fic "Double Fantasy".
 John Gage is surprised to find out about Bobby Troupe, Julie London, ect in the "real" world, and they don't appear to exist in the Emergncy-verse as they did in reality.
 "Route 66", Troupe's best known song, exists, so he may in some form, or it may have been written by someone else.
 Randolph Mantooth doesn't seem to exist there either, as it's only in "reality" that Gage gets mistaken for him.

 In Emergence, Team RWBY ends up in the real world.
 Some of the people they meet wonder how they can exist; and if they hail from a parallel world that the show reflects.
 The CIA gets recordings of Yang Xiao Long and comment that her voice print matches Barbara Dunkelman, her actress.
 Later, when Weiss is playing Call of Duty, one of her partners says she sounds like Kara Eberle, her actress.

 In A New World, there is no Warcraft franchise, but a game called "World of Warhammer" is mentioned by two Marines when they first enter Azeroth.

-This troper recalls seeing a Blue Bloods fanfic in which Jamie Reagan gets shot during a robbery crew takedown, and one of the captured members describes the leader as looking like Bane from The Dark Knight Rises, a movie in which Will Estes (who plays Jamie in the TV series) played a bit part GCPD cop.
+In one Blue Bloods fanfic, Jamie Reagan gets shot while taking down a robbery crew.
+When the police are interrogating the captured robbers, trying to find the one who got away, one of them describes the leader as looking like Bane from The Dark Knight Rises, a movie in which Will Estes (who plays Jamie in the TV series) played a bit part GCPD cop.